 - Or maybe not granting you the promotion you’ve worked so hard for.

-Whatever the news might be, here are a few tips on how to deal with unexpected (good or bad) news at work:
+Whatever the news might be, here are a few tips on how to deal with unexpected news at work:

-It’s completely normal and in our human nature to instantly react to noteworthy information.
-The surprising news will cause you to jump, shout it out from the rooftops and social media makes it even easier to express how you feel to the entire world.
+It’s completely normal and in our human nature to instantly react to information.
+Surprising news can cause you to jump and immediately express how you feel.
+In fact, social media has even made that easier for us.

 Take stock of the moment

 Every news or information deserves to be examined carefully.
 Of course, some more than others, depending on the nature of the news.
-In my own experience, someone once offered me a great deal (actually, it has happened way too many times).
-They pitch their idea, it sounds fantastic.
-And as soon as I get home, sleep over it, I wake up and think, “Wait, is this really what I want?”.
-“Can I really have this on my plate right now?”.
+In my own experience, someone once offered me a great deal.
+They pitched their idea, it sounded fantastic.
+And as soon as I got home, slept over it, I woke up and thought, “Wait, is this really what I want?”.
+“Can I really have this on my plate right now?”, “Was it the right for me to accept this offer?”

-Therefore, it is important and also beneficial to first take stock of the moment and reflect on what you’ve been offered before you act.
+Therefore, it is important to first take stock of the moment and reflect on what you’ve been offered before you act.
+Whether it’s a business deal or a great opportunity at work, it’s okay to say “Can I have a few days to think about this?”.

 Relax, take it easy – Maybe it’s not as bad as you think